felipestanzani/next-intl-hlpr/README.md

 #### Bug Fixes

 - **Fixed Production Failure**: Resolved an issue where the extension failed to activate in production due to a missing `jsonc-parser` dependency (`Cannot find module 'jsonc-parser'`).
 The extension now works reliably when installed as a `.vsix` or from the VSCode Marketplace.
-- **Removed `jsonc-parser` Dependency**: Replaced `jsonc-parser` with Node’s built-in `JSON.parse` for parsing translation JSON files, eliminating external dependencies and simplifying bundling.
+- **Removed `jsonc-parser` Dependency**: Replaced `jsonc-parser` with Node's built-in `JSON.parse` for parsing translation JSON files, eliminating external dependencies and simplifying bundling.
 This ensures compatibility with standard JSON files but requires valid JSON (no comments or trailing commas).

 #### Improvements